 The build up of societal issues in India open up many volunteer opportunities for international participants, leading India to become one of the top destinations for students, couples, and even families to volunteer abroad.
 Volunteering with your children enables you to teach your children values, like thankfulness, and help them become a more understanding, open minded person.
 You can teach your children to grow emotionally through the challenges they encounter and strengthen your relationship with them, while helping them become more responsible.

-Orphanages serve as a haven for street children and those who have lost their homes.
+Orphanages serve as a haven for street children in India and those who have lost their homes.
 Imagine a street child’s daily struggles to survive.
 One of the worst, yet often prevalent, challenges for children orphaned on the streets is extreme hunger, which usually results in stealing food or enduring mental, emotional, and even sexual abuse to fulfill the need for nourishment.
 Many children left orphaned on the street die of starvation or the consequences which come along with desperate hunger.
 Thanks to many NGOs and non-profit organizations, reaching out to these destitute children, a good number of children have been given the opportunity to transition into shelters and orphanages, which provide shelter, food, the ability to become literate, and various other basic needs.

 At orphanages, volunteers can lend a hand in basic child care activities, including feedings, bathing, dressing, dental, and basic hygienic care.
 But they can also create fun, esteem boosting games to help the children move forward from their troubled pasts.
 For children who go to school, volunteers can help them work on assignments, projects, and other school related tasks to boost their academic success.
 It is not uncommon for volunteers to encounter children with behavioral difficulties, due to illness, disabilities, or a general lack of parental guidance over the course of their lifetime.
 Volunteers must recognize and take into account the experiences of the children prior to being placed in the orphanage in order to understand the child’s perspective fully.
 Most orphans grow up on the streets, and have therefore experienced a great deal of challenges, with no one to consistently take care of them.
 A great deal of understanding, patience, affection, kindness, and the ability to provide individual attention is needed in orphanage work.
 At the end of the day, it is important to provide orphans with a safe, positive environment to live in.